B1tl0rd/docker-dcm4chee/README.md

 docker-dcm4chee
 ===============

 This project builds a [Docker](https://www.docker.com/) image for the [DCM4CHEE](http://www.dcm4che.org/) medical image manager/archive.
-The Docker image includes DCM4CHEE 2.18.1 running on a JBoss webapp server, backed by a MySQL database.
+The Docker image includes DCM4CHEE 2.18.1 running on a JBoss webapp server, backed by a PostgreSQL 9.1 database.
 Installing DCM4CHEE from scratch is a [non-trivial exercise](http://dcm4che.org/confluence/display/ee2/Installation), so using a pre-built Docker image can save a lot of time.
 This image improves on [dpatriarche dcm4chee-2.17.3 image](https://github.com/dpatriarche/docker-dcm4chee).

 ## Building and running the 'dcm4chee' image